Pedxo/Pedxo-frontend/README.md

 #Pedxo

-Our software helps clients to hire and manage their engineers remotely Features includes:
+Our software helps clients to hire and manage their engineers remotely (CLM).
+Features includes:
 Contract creation and
-managment.
+managment,
-Personlized enginner recommendation and automated onboarding.
-Payroll and compensation managment.
+Personlized enginner recommendation, automated onboarding, Payroll and compensation managment.